AliceSantilli/nnUNet/readme.md

 - `` PET `` : trained with one input of a 3D PET image
 - `` PET & CT `` : trained with two inputs, 3D PET image and it's registered Attenuation Correction CT.
 - ``onnx_models`` : these models are 5 fold ensemble models coverted from their nnUnet structure to the model agnostic onnx version.
-See documentation [here] (https://onnx.ai)
+See documentation here (https://onnx.ai)

 Other pretrained models offered by the original nnUnet authors can be found [here](https://zenodo.org/record/4485926#.ZD7VhC-B30o)

 For more information on this model and its training, please read the following paper:

 ``Santilli, A., Panyam, P., Autz, A., Wray, R., Phillip, J., Elnajjar, P., Swinburne, N. and Mayerhoefer, M. (2023) Automated Full Body Tumor Segmentation in DOTATATE PET/CT for Neuroencodrine Cancer Patients.
-IJCARS ``
+IJCARS `` DOI: 10.1007/s11548-023-02968-1

 Please also cite this paper if you are using out pretrained model for your research!